-9 The Knesset passed a Bill for the Amendment of the Copyright Ordinance (No. 8), 5762- 2002 (effective November 3, 2002), strengthening criminal liability in a number of ways.
-For example, the law increases the maximum prison sentences to five years for certain offenses ("making of infringing copies for commercial purposes" or "import of infringing copies for commercial purposes") and up to three years for other offenses ("the sale, rental or distribution of infringing copies not as a business but in a commercial volume" and the "holding an infringing copy in order to trade deficiencies in practice, including the unavailability in practice of adequate civil damages, and the inadequacy of the statutory damages system as a substitute.
-10
+&lt;sup>7 The Knesset passed a Bill for the Amendment of the Copyright Ordinance (No. 8), 5762- 2002 (effective November 3, 2002), strengthening criminal liability in a number of ways.
+For example, the law increases the maximum prison sentences to five years for certain offenses ("making of infringing copies for commercial purposes" or "import of infringing copies for commercial purposes") and up to three years for other offenses ("the sale, rental or distribution of infringing copies not as a business but in a commercial volume" and the "holding an infringing copy in order to trade therein").
+The amendment also improves presumptions regarding copyright ownership that apply to both civil and criminal proceedings, although it remains unclear how this provision is being interpreted in practice.
+The amendment also imposes criminal liability on the officer of a company in which an offense is committed (unless s/he proves s/he did everything possible to prevent the offense from being committed), and doubles fines for copyright offenses committed by companies.